nikolaussucher/microbiology-text/methods_and_tools.Rmd

 There are two basic types of optical microscopes: simple microscopes and compound microscopes.
 A simple microscope uses the optical power of single lens or group of lenses for magnification.
 A compound microscope uses a system of lenses (one set enlarging the image produced by another) to achieve much higher magnification of an object.
 The vast majority of modern research microscopes are compound microscopes while some cheaper commercial digital microscopes are simple single lens microscopes.
 Compound microscopes can be further divided into a variety of other types of microscopes which differ in their optical configurations, cost, and intended purposes.

-### Simple microscope[edit]
+### Simple microscope

-A simple microscope uses a lens or set of lenses to enlarge an object through angular magnification alone, giving the viewer an erect enlarged virtual image.[1][2]
+A simple microscope uses a lens or set of lenses to enlarge an object through angular magnification alone, giving the viewer an erect enlarged virtual image.
 The use of a single convex lens or groups of lenses are found in simple magnification devices such as the magnifying glass, loupes, and eyepieces for telescopes and microscopes.

 ### Compound microscope

 A compound microscope uses a lens close to the object being viewed to collect light (called the objective lens) which focuses a real image of the object inside the microscope (image 1).
-That image is then magnified by a second lens or group of lenses (called the eyepiece) that gives the viewer an enlarged inverted virtual image of the object (image 2).[3]
+That image is then magnified by a second lens or group of lenses (called the eyepiece) that gives the viewer an enlarged inverted virtual image of the object (image 2).
 The use of a compound objective/eyepiece combination allows for much higher magnification.
-Common compound microscopes often feature exchangeable objective lenses, allowing the user to quickly adjust the magnification.[3]
+Common compound microscopes often feature exchangeable objective lenses, allowing the user to quickly adjust the magnification.
 A compound microscope also enables more advanced illumination setups, such as phase contrast.

 ### Main Components of The Light Microscope

 All modern optical microscopes designed for viewing samples by transmitted light share the same basic components of the light path.
-In addition, the vast majority of microscopes have the same 'structural' components[27] (numbered below according to the image on the right):
+In addition, the vast majority of microscopes have the same 'structural' components (numbered below according to the image on the right):

 Eyepiece (ocular lens) (1)
 Objective turret, revolver, or revolving nose piece (to hold multiple objective lenses) (2)